Govt to pin confidence vote on security decree-sources

 05 Novembre 2018

-Rome, November 5 - The government is to pin a confidence vote to its security and migration decree to overcome a majority clash over scrapping the statute of limitations, premiership sources from the anti-establishment 5-Star Movement (M5S) said Monday.
+Rome, November 5 - The government is to pin a confidence vote to its security and migration decree, premiership sources from the anti-establishment 5-Star Movement (M5S) said Monday.
 The decree has sparked tension between the (M5S) and its government partner, the anti-migrant Euroskeptic League party.
 The two partners are also at odds over the M5S's move to scrap the statute of limitations.
-M5S leader and Deputy Premier Luigi Di Maio said Monday the statute of limitations reform "must be approved in the anti-corruption bill, and will not be stripped out to stand alone.
-"We will find a deal with the League."
-League leader Matteo Salvini said "it's a delicate question that must not be faced with amendments".

 Lascia il tuo commento